Do you want to create a sustainable, regenerative home, life, and community?

 Want the details?

-Here's a play-by-play of the entire course, with teacher bios and descriptions of exactly what you will learn:
+Here's a play-by-play of all 37 classes (we call them "modules,") with teacher bios and detailed descriptions of what you will learn:

 Introduction to Permaculture

 with Heather Jo Flores, Jessi Bloom, Monica Ibacache, Rachel Blalock, Kelda Lorax, and Marit Parker.

 What is permaculture?
 Why is it important?
 What does permaculture offer our current ecological, agricultural, financial, cultural and emotional situation?
 Join us as we discuss its origin, tools, and philosophy, and discover why choosing to become a permaculture designer is one of the best decisions you’ll ever make!
 We will investigate your personal reasons for becoming a permaculture designer and explore the many ways permaculture can be used.

 Heather Jo Flores is the author of Food Not Lawns, How to Turn Your Yard into a Garden and Your Neighborhood into a Community, and the founder of the original Food Not Lawns collective in Eugene, Oregon in 1999.
 She’s been teaching permaculture since 2001, and brings more than two decades of hands-on agriculture and community activism to the table.
 She is also the director of the Permaculture Women’s Guild and the organizer of this course.
 Learn more about Heather’s work with permaculture and her online training programs for feminist women writers at www.heatherjoflores.com.